parrt/msds501/labs/sound.md

 * For reading sound files, we need [pysoundfile](http://pysoundfile.readthedocs.io/en/0.9.0/)
 * For playing sounds, we need [sounddevice](http://python-sounddevice.readthedocs.io/en/0.3.7/)

-If we try to use packages before installing them, the Python executor shows us errors like the following.
+If we try to use packages before installing them, the Python interpreter shows us errors like the following.

 ```bash
 ---------------------------------------------------------------------------